michelle-vel/broad-challenge/README.md

 Methods.py contains all the main methods used.
 Question_1_only contains the output of Question 1.
 Question_2_only contains the output of Question 2.

+Notable design decisions:
+- when beginning to implement I decided to create two classes of Stop and Routes, where Stop contains only the name and Route contains the name of the line and a list of Stops.
+Creating objects was the best way for me to keep the data organized and usable for later functions.
+- I chose to filter before downloading the data because it significantly reduced the amount of data I had to loop through.
+- Created an API key to avoid being rate limited
+- For the algorithm I chose an implementation of BFS.
+This is because BFS in essence will reduce the number of visited edges, which aligns with the goal of having as minimial line transfers as possible.
+To implement I also had to create an inverted dictionary of lines : stops in order to track which lines are being taken.